syedhassaanahmed/kiosk-demo-electron/README.md

 All logs (Squirrel setup, install events as well as PowerShell) will be located at `%userprofile%\AppData\Local\SquirrelTemp`

 ## Limitation
-- Due to an [electron-winstaller limitation](https://github.com/syedhassaanahmed/kiosk-demo-electron/blob/fcddc95c542f43141e1bee073837b26b2b6991d1/package.json#L2), `name` field in `package.json` must not contain special characters. e.g `"-"`.
+- Due to an [electron-winstaller limitation](https://github.com/syedhassaanahmed/kiosk-demo-electron/blob/fcddc95c542f43141e1bee073837b26b2b6991d1/package.json#L2), `name` and `productName` fields in `package.json` must not contain special characters. e.g `"-"`.

-- `Description` and `Author` fields are [required in package.json](https://github.com/electron-userland/electron-forge/issues/207#issuecomment-297192973) for `electron-winstaller` to work
+- `productName`, `Description` and `Author` fields are [required in package.json](https://github.com/electron-userland/electron-forge/issues/207#issuecomment-297192973) for `electron-winstaller` to work

 - The user for which custom shell needs to be enabled, is hardcoded inside Squirrel events (`kioskelectron`).
 That's because Squirrel doesn't support [passing arguments to Setup.exe](https://github.com/Squirrel/Squirrel.Windows/issues/839) yet.